UniMath/UniMath/INSTALL.md

 ## Preparing for the installation under Linux

-uUnder Ubuntu or Debian, you may install ocaml (and ProofGeneral) with
+Under Ubuntu or Debian, you may install ocaml (and ProofGeneral) with

 ```bash
 $ sudo apt-get install build-essential git ocaml ocaml-nox ocaml-native-compilers camlp4-extra camlp5 proofgeneral proofgeneral-doc libgtk2.0 libgtksourceview2.0 liblablgtk-extras-ocaml-dev ocaml-findlib